Henry II of Castile: Biography

 After that, Henry fled to Portugal.
 He was pardoned by Peter and returned to Castile, then revolted in Asturias in 1352.
-He reconciled with his brother, only to rebel against him again in a long, intermittent war, which ended with Henry's flight to France, where he entered the service of John II of France.
+He reconciled with his brother, only to rebel against him again in a long, intermittent war, which ended with Henry's flight to France, where he entered the service of King John II of France.

-Shortly after, Henry and his men spent time in Peter IV of Aragon's army in their war against Castile (1358).
+Shortly after, Henry and his men spent time in King Peter IV of Aragon's army in their war against Castile (1358).
 During that conflict, he was defeated and held prisoner in Nájera (1360).
 He was liberated (with the help of Juan Ramírez de Arellano, among others) and exiled himself to France once more.

 Then Peter IV of Aragon attacked Castile again.
 Henry agreed to help him on condition that he would lend his support to destroying his half-brother.
 This became the Castilian Civil War.
-The attack combined Henry's Castillian allies, the Aragonese and the French (a company of Bertrand du Guesclin's mercenaries, expelled by Peter of Castile, who had taken refuge in Guyenne).
-Henry was proclaimed king in Calahorra (1366).
+The attack combined Henry's Castillian allies, the Aragonese and the French (a company of Bertrand du Guesclin's mercenaries), they invaded Castile and expelled Peter, who had taken refuge in Guyenne, France).
+Henry was proclaimed king in the Abbey of Santa María la Real de Las Huelgas, Burgos (1366).
 In return, he had to reward his allies with titles and riches for the help they had provided.
 This earned him the nickname el de las mercedes ("mercedes" being Spanish for "mercies").

-Peter of Castile fled north to Bordeaux, the capital of the English dominions in France, where Edward, the Black Prince held court.
+Peter I of Castile fled north to Bordeaux, the capital of the English dominions in France, where Edward, the Black Prince held court.
 Edward agreed to help Peter recover his throne.
-Despite the fact that the army suffered so badly from dysentery that it is said that one out of every five Englishmen would not return home, on 3 April 1367 an Anglo-Gascon army, led by Edward and his younger brother, John of Gaunt, 1st Duke of Lancaster, met the Castilian forces (supported by French mercenaries under Bertrand du Guesclin).
-Peter then defeated Henry in the Battle of Nájera, but Henry escaped and returned to France under the protection of Charles V of France.
+Despite the fact that the army suffered so badly from dysentery that it is said that one out of every five Englishmen did not return home, on 3 April 1367 an Anglo-Gascon army, led by Edward and his younger brother, John of Gaunt, 1st Duke of Lancaster, met the Castilian forces (supported by French mercenaries under Bertrand du Guesclin).
+Peter then defeated Henry in the Battle of Nájera and returned to the throne of Castille, but Henry escaped and returned to France under the protection of King Charles V of France.
 King Peter and Prince Edward parted ways over the funding of the expedition, and the Black Prince returned to Bordeaux, having contracted an illness on this expedition that would ail him until his death in 1376.